What is the Joy of the Lord Nehemiah 8:10 Devotional

 Romans 15:13

-But joy, real joy, comes directly from God.
-It’s an inner feeling of calm that is always there no matter what is happening on the outside.
+But here’s the good news… pure joy doesn’t come from our circumstances, it comes directly from God.
+It’s a deep sense of inner calm and assurance that’s always there no matter what is happening on the outside.

-I hope you know how much God loves you.
-And how much He wants to give you the joy and strength you’re looking for.
+I hope you know how deeply God loves you and how much He desires for you to walk in His joy every single day.

 More Bible Studies from Master’s Hand Collection